FThompson/ElTagCalculatorTutorial/README.md

 The application now knows what actions are available to it, so you can create the remaining view components that perform actions when clicked.

 Create and add an equals button that evaluates the calculator's expression.
-The first argument to a tag function is the element's attributes, and the second argument is the element contents or inner text, `"="`.
-Element attributes include HTML attributes and ElTag attributes:
+The first argument to the tag function is the element's `id` and `onclick` function, and the second argument is the element's inner text, `"="`.
-* All HTML attributes, such as `id` and `class`.
-* The style attribute, in the form of an object like `style: { color: 'red' }`.
-* All HTML events, such as `onclick`.
-* ElTag attributes, such as `render`.

 ```javascript
 const view = [